Nicole Regnier

-Nicole Regnier Palacios (born 28 February 1995) is a Colombian footballer who plays as a forward for La Equidad and Colombia.
+Nicole Regnier Palacios (born 28 February 1995) is a Colombian former footballer who played as a forward.

 Career

 She was a member of the Colombia women's national under-17 football team, playing in the 2012 South American Under-17 Women's Football Championship.

 Spain

 She played for Atlético Madrid Féminas B of Segunda División (group 5).

 She played for Rayo Vallecano in the Primera División.